l4rm4nd/traefik-warp/readme.md

 - **Hardens security:**
   - Only trusts headers if the **remote socket IP** is in known Cloudflare/CloudFront CIDRs
   - **Strips spoofable** inbound forwarding headers before setting new ones

+## How it works

+Traefik Warp automatically retrieves the latest Cloudflare and AWS CloudFront IPv4/IPv6 CIDR ranges from their official endpoints and builds an in-memory allowlist.
+On every request, it validates the remote socket IP against this allowlist.
+Only when it matches, the middleware trusts provider headers to resolve the visitor’s real IP, normalize `X-Forwarded-Proto` to `http` or `https`, and set `X-Forwarded-For`, `X-Real-IP`, `X-Warp-Trusted`, and `X-Warp-Provider`.
+The resolved address is then propagated to backend services and recorded in access logs.
+If the ranges cannot be fetched, the middleware stays safe (no public ranges are trusted) and you can extend trust explicitly via `trustIp`.

+The custom HTTP headers `X-Warp-Trusted` and `X-Warp-Provider` are forwarded to your backends to document Traefik Warp’s decision. `X-Warp-Trusted` is `yes` when the socket IP matched the allowlist (so provider headers were trusted) and `no` otherwise. `X-Warp-Provider` identifies which network the socket IP matched - e.g. `cloudflare`, `cloudfront` or `unknown`.
+These headers are informational for logging, metrics, and policy decisions; they don’t affect how Traefik Warp validates or rewrites request headers.

 ---